The Dichotomy of Strength Training for BJJ - Strong As Hec

 How?

-1. You need to follow a structured plan to keep you from over-training.
+1. Follow a structured plan to keep you from over-training.

-2. Find a teacher whom has "been there, done that and bought the shirt."
+2. Find a teacher who's "been there, done that, bought the shirt, and mowed the grass in it."

-If you don't have a structure plan and only rely on "how your feel" that day, it will be challenging to progress week-after-week and month-after-month.
+If you don't have a structure plan and only rely on "how your feel" for the day, it will be challenging to progress week-after-week and month-after-month.

-If you don't have a teacher you will spend more of your precious time "trying to figure things out on your own" which only leads to frustration and more time away from your family.
+If you don't have a teacher you'll waste more of your precious time trying to "figure things out on your own" which only leads to frustration and more time away from your family.

-Having a teacher and a structured plan keeps you accountable, prevents you from hitting plateaus and most importantly, saves you time, keeping you healthy for the mat.
+Having a teacher and a structured plan keeps you accountable to yourself, prevents you from hitting plateaus and most importantly, saves you time and keeps you healthy for the mat.

 Till the next time.

 P.S.
-If you're looking for a structured program or course to get you stronger and keep you healthy for Jiu-Jitsu -- I recommend one of these
+If you're looking for a structured program to get you stronger and keep you healthy for Jiu-Jitsu, I recommend this one.

 >